-1. TOGETHER: WELCOME & ABOUT THE PARK - GEOMETRIC FEATURES THAT TELL A STORY
+1. TOGETHER: WELCOME & ABOUT THE PARK - GEOMETRIC FEATURES THAT TELL A STORY different ways.
+In early Spring, a crane lifts and pulls apart the two halves of the split rhomboid dodecahedron to create a new sculptural shape.

 The Abstract Sculpture, a split rhomboid dodecahedron made of steel and aluminum, an example of solid geometry, tells the story of the immigrant experience.